Interview Take-Home — 72 Hours

 Fig: Preventing the dip when moving from mock data to real data

-Time Vs. Solution
+Time vs. Solution

-I deprioritized individual scooter deep-dives and full repair request workflows to obsess over the "Mock-to-Real" state logic.
+• Logic over breadth: I deprioritized individual scooter deep-dives and full repair request workflows to obsess over the "Mock-to-Real" state logic.
 Proving ROI early is the highest-leverage way to prevent "empty state" abandonment.

-I traded a comprehensive revenue management suite for a Provisioning Status Tracker.
+• Systemic trust over polished features: I traded a comprehensive revenue management suite for a Provisioning Status Tracker.
 In an IoT environment, user trust during the 1-2 week technical setup period is more significant than complex financial reporting.

-How I'd evaluate the design
+How I'd Evaluate the Design

 To evaluate the design, I would measure the "Time-to-Value" for users using simulated ROI data versus the original empty state.
 Additionally, I would load-test the geospatial clustering to ensure the 60fps "snappiness" is maintained when scaling to 10k+ enterprise-level scooters.